gaurav-shahane/INST627-DataAnalytics/README.md

 We can conclude that the policy of controlling smoking behavior works well for the middle aged citizens (45-64 years), rather than the youth (18-24 years).
 As per the findings, appropriate changes can be done in the policy or any other alternatives can be explored to influence the target age groups.

-<h2>Attachments</h2>
+<h3>Attachments</h3>

 - <a href = "https://github.com/gaurav-shahane/INST627-DataAnalytics/raw/master/Project_Paper_The%20study%20of%20Higher%20Excise%20Tax%20on%20Cigarette%20on%20Smoking%20Population.pdf">Research Paper<a>

 - <a href="https://github.com/gaurav-shahane/INST627-DataAnalytics/raw/master/Project_Presentation_The%20study%20of%20Higher%20Excise%20Tax%20on%20Cigarette%20on%20Smoking%20Population.pptx"> Project Presentation</a>

-<h2>Open Datasets</h2>
+<h3>Open Datasets</h3>

-- Data on Smoking and Tobaco Use, Retrieved 15th September 2015, from http://www.cdc.gov/tobacco/data_statistics/surveys/index.htm
+- Data on Smoking and Tobaco Use, Office on Smoking and Health, National Center for Chronic Disease Prevention and Health Promotion, Retrieved 15th September 2015, from http://www.cdc.gov/tobacco/data_statistics/surveys/index.htm